 Where do I fit in?

 Well, I never considered myself to fit into anything, but family, friends and church youth groups.
 Personally, I’m my own kind of kat who digs a lot of different things, most of them being anything Disneyland, striking up new conversations with people I never knew, music, craft beer, select rums and movies from the 1930's through the 1960's (and 80's).
 Having Christ in my life, my wife Jenni, my sons Keaton and Douglas, and my friends is my life and who I am.
 Tiki Culture is the relaxing environment that I enjoy living in.
-I live in Conroe, TX and my home is decorated in themes as Disneyland is.
+My home is decorated in themes as Disneyland is.
 I have the castle throughout the living room, Dougie’s room would be Frontierland, Keaton has Tomorrowland, the kitchen would be New Orleans’s Square and the backyard is Adventureland; where no doubt the tiki life in me was born!
 I LOVED Walt Disney’s Enchanted Tiki Room and all of its surroundings as well as the Jungle Cruise and Adventureland as a whole.
 So I know that’s why I love the more purist side of tiki (with a few modernizations), because that’s Adventureland offered.
 Some people prefer to stick to one era and are true to it, and that is very kool.
 Others are all about original Tiki, basically Poly pop of the 1950s, and won’t stray from it.
 That is kool too because they are the kids who keep the traditional stuff going and that is very important.
 And many are all about party Tiki, having a luau party with the fun, colorful decorations you can pick up cheap at the party store, lighting the Tiki torches and barbecuing sweet and sour chicken kabobs while the kids do the limbo.

 To me, it’s all fantastic.
 Tiki culture is all about living the good life, having fun, and enjoying the tropical splendor it offers.
 So sit back in your bamboo chair, sip your Mai Tai with the little paper umbrella, and dig in to the fun of living Tiki!